seananderson/portfolio-review/ms.md

 hierarchically.
 Groups of populations form metapopulations and groups of species form communities; groups of financial assets form investment funds, which in turn form portfolios.
 Additionally, ecological and financial managers have similar goals.
-Conservation practitioners might wish to maximize productivity and minimize the probability of ecological collapse; financial portfolio managers maximize expected financial returns and minimize the probability of large economic losses [@may2008].
+Ecological resource managers might wish to minimize the probability of population decline while maintaining an acceptable level of hunting of fishing; financial portfolio managers minimize the probability of large economic losses for an acceptable level of expected financial returns [@may2008].
 Another reason why portfolio theory is ideally suited for ecology is that substantial resources have gone into developing mathematical theory for optimizing financial investments.
 There is therefore a rich body of theory and experience to draw from.
 Finally, the portfolio metaphor is an engaging and accessible way for ecologists and conservationists to think about ecological variance and biological diversity and convey the importance of this (often abstract) literature.

 A number of recent studies have used financial portfolios as a metaphor, metric, or management approach (Fig. \ref{fig:traits}) to estimate and